Cosmic-Ide/Cosmic-IDE/README.md

 ## Installation

-Currently, Cosmic IDE Rewrite is in the beta stage, and there is no stable release yet.
+Currently, Cosmic IDE is in active development.
 You can download the latest debug app build from [here](https://nightly.link/Cosmic-Ide/Cosmic-IDE/workflows/android/main/apk-debug.zip).

 If you find any bugs, please report them on our [Discord server](https://discord.gg/8Gu6YCq2eS) or open an issue on GitHub.